 ANOVA makes use of the F-test to determine if the variance in response to the satisfaction questions is large enough to be considered statistically significant.

-In this example, the F-test for satisfaction is 51.19 which is considered statistically significant indicating there is a real difference between average satisfaction scores.
-ANOVA indicates whether or not there is a significant difference, it does not provide, however, direction as to which group is higher or lower.
+In this example, the F-test for satisfaction is 51.19, which is considered statistically significant, indicating a real difference between average satisfaction scores.
+ANOVA indicates whether or not there is a significant difference.
+It does not provide, however, direction as to which group is higher or lower.

 Statistical test packages, such as SPSS and SAS, allow the survey researcher the option of selecting a post hoc test that compares groups for individual differences.